ipfs-shipyard/ipfs-primer/README.md

 ![Sample of Railsbridge Lesson format](/images/railsbridge-format.png)

 ## Note for Contributors

-The github repository for this book is at https://github.com/flyingzumwalt/decentralized-web-primer

 For a concise explanation of Learning Objectives (which we're calling _Goals_ in this book), read UC Denver's [Assessment & Instructional Alignment Tutorial](http://www.ucdenver.edu/faculty_staff/faculty/center-for-faculty-development/Documents/tutorials/Assessment/module3/index.htm).
 Try to make your learning objectives [Specific, observable and measurable](http://www.ucdenver.edu/faculty_staff/faculty/center-for-faculty-development/Documents/tutorials/Assessment/module3/good_objectives.htm) and heed their tip to use the list of verbs in the [taxonomy table worksheet](http://www.ucdenver.edu/faculty_staff/faculty/center-for-faculty-development/Documents/tutorials/Assessment/documents/examples_verbs_cognitive_process_level.pdf) to help you choose observable behaviors for your course learning objectives.